 JABEZ — A sheriff's deputy shot and killed a Wayne County man early Thursday after the man pointed a pistol at the deputy, police said.

-Pulaski County sheriff's deputies were responding to reports that James M. Lane, 38, had a gun and was trying to force his way into the bedroom of a trailer where his wife and three others had barricaded themselves for protection from Lane, police said.
+Pulaski County sheriff's deputies were responding to reports that James M. Lane, 38, had a gun and was trying to force his way into the bedroom of a mobile home where his wife and three others had barricaded themselves for protection from Lane, police said.

 The call was considered an emergency.
-When the deputies got to the trailer, they could hear screams from inside, said Pulaski County Sheriff Todd Wood.
+When the deputies got to the mobile home, they could hear screams from inside, said Pulaski County Sheriff Todd Wood.

-Deputy Danny Pevley went into the trailer, where Lane had knocked holes in the wall while trying to get into the bedroom, Wood said.
+Deputy Danny Pevley went into the mobile home, where Lane had knocked holes in the wall while trying to get into the bedroom, Wood said.

-Pevley saw Lane standing at the bedroom door and told him several times to drop his gun, but Lane pointed the weapon toward the deputy, Wood said.
+Pevley saw Lane standing at the bedroom door and told him several times to drop his gun, but Lane pointed the weapon at the deputy, Wood said.

 Pevley shot Lane in the torso.